Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Trigger Studies for Impulsive Events

 We model the digital phasing and event triggering of a linear antenna array.
 The antenna channels are formed into beams by digitally delaying and coherently summing the individual antenna channels.
 A relative delay is applied between the digitized waveforms received at a pair of antennas, which corresponds to a beam angle, $\theta_n$, of

 where $n$ is an integer, $\Delta t$ is the the sampling time interval, $c$ is the speed of light in the medium, and $d$ is the baseline between the pair of antennas.
-Many beams can be formed simultaneously to cover a wide angular range.
+Many beams can be formed simultaneously in hardware to cover a wide angular range, either digitally using FPGA or analog ({\it e.g.}, as described in Section~\ref{sec:system}).
+For this trigger study, we form beams in analysis by coherently adding waveforms from individual antenna channels.
 For a fixed antenna spacing, the sampling rate sets the number of independent beams and the granularity of the angular coverage.

+With an antenna spacing of 1~m and a sampling rate of 2~GSa/sec, we use Equation~\ref{eqn:delay_beam} to find that 17 independent beams, formed using the smallest 1~m baseline, are needed to cover the elevation angle range between -$45^\circ$ to +$45^\circ$.
+The beamwidth is determined by the number of antennas in the array.
+As the beamwidth narrows, more beams can be added to fill the coverage gaps by utilizing correlations between antennas at all baselines in the array.

+The optimal sampling interval for the power calculation is related to the dispersion of the signal going into the trigger.
+For the case in which the impulse response of the system is deconvolved before triggering, it may be optimal to sample the power at every data sample because the signal power is contained in a short time interval.
+However, the system response is not unfolded from the signal in the baseline algorithm described here.
+A more efficient algorithm for the dispersive pulses recorded in the anechoic chamber calculates the power every eight samples, thereby including the majority of the power from a single transient pulse.

 To detect transient events, a time-windowed power calculation is performed on each coherently summed beam, given by

 where $N_{s}$ is the number of digitized samples in the time window, $Z_{L}$ is the load impedance, $N_{ant}$ is the number of antennas used in the beam, and $V_{ij}$ is the digitized voltage at sample $j$ within the time window for antenna $i$.